obonaventure/cnp3/book/network/network.rst

 .. sidebar:: The IPng address size

  When the work on IPng started, it was clear that 32 bits was too small to encode an IPng address and all proposals used longer addresses.
 However, there were many discussions on the most suitable address length.
 A first approach, proposed by SIP in :rfc:`1710` was to use 64 bits addresses.
 A 64 bits address space was 4 billion times larger than the IPv4 address space and furthermore from an implementation viewpoint, 64 bits CPU were being considered and 64 bits addresses would naturally fit inside their registers.
 Another approach was to use an existing address format.
 This was the TUBA proposal (:rfc:`1347`) that reuses the ISO CLNP 20 bytes addresses.
 The 20 bytes addresses provided room for growth, but using ISO CLNP was not favored by the IETF partially due to political reasons, despite the fact that mature CLNP implementations were already available.
+128 bits appeared as a reasonable compromise at that time.

 IPv6 addressing architecture
 ----------------------------

 The experience with IPv4 revealed that the scalability of a network layer protocol heavily depends on its addressing architecture.
 The designers of IPv6 spent a lot of effort defining its addressing architecture :rfc:`3513`.
 All IPv6 addresses are 128 bits wide.
 This implies that there are 340,282,366,920,938,463,463,374,607,431,768,211,456 (3.4 × 10^38) different IPv6 addresses.
 As the surface of the Earth is about 510,072,000 :Math:`km^2`, this implies that there are about :math:`6.67 \times 10^{23}` IPv6 addresses per square meter on Earth.
-Compared to IPv4 that offered only 8 addresses per square kilometer, this is a significant improvement on paper.
+Compared to IPv4 that offers only 8 addresses per square kilometer, this is a significant improvement on paper.

 IPv6 supports unicast, multicast and anycast addresses.
 As with IPv4, an IPv6 unicast address is used to identify one datalink-layer interface on a host.
 If a host has several datalink layer interfaces (e.g. an Ethernet interface and a WiFi interface), then it needs several IPv6 addresses.
 In general, an IPv6 unicast address is structured as shown in the figure below.